Skip to main content

 The maximization of vehicle mobility in off-road environments requires high speed iterative intervention by a vehicle’s mobility control systems during the evolution of a critical motion situation.
 This stands in contrast to existing modern electronic vehicle control systems such as traction control, wheel torque vectoring systems, and anti-lock braking which are largely designed to take affect after the vehicle has begun to experience loss in mobility due to a critical motion situation.

-The recommendations and guidelines that will result from this multi-year effort will seek to establish performance requirements, recommendations, and performance thresholds for each critical component in the sensor system, as well as a methodology for estimating their combined effect on wheel speed and mobility estimation.
-As each commercial designer of the future will have their own constraints and access to commercially available components and solutions, it is important that fundamental research such as this is done so as to best demonstrate the various design trade-offs that will be inevitably encountered when selecting and/or designing sensor system components and algorithms for this purpose.
+The recommendations and guidelines that result from this multi-year effort establishes performance requirements, recommendations, and performance thresholds for each critical component in the sensor system, as well as a methodology for estimating their combined effect on wheel speed and mobility estimation.

 Publications: